freeCodeCamp/guide/src/pages/articles/certificates/use-rgb-to-color-elements-blue/index.md

 ---
-title: Use Rgb To Color Elements Blue
+title: Use Rgb to Color Elements Blue
 ---
 The RGB value blue: `rgb(0, 0, 255)`